Monacrh/dotfiles/README.md

-this is my Linux config
+this is my Linux configuration